tmlnv/layer_zero_bridger/README.md

 python main.py
 ```

+## Operation

+The main script performs the following actions for each wallet:

+1. After a random delay of 1 to 200 seconds, it initiates a USDC transfer from Polygon to Avalanche.
+2. It waits for a random period between 1200 and 1500 seconds.
+3. Then, it initiates a USDC transfer from Avalanche to BSC.
+USDT tokens are received on BSC.
+4. It waits for a random period between 1200 and 1500 seconds.
+5. Then, it initiates a USDT transfer from BSC back to Polygon.
+USDC tokens are received on Polygon.
+6. It waits for a random period between 100 and 300 seconds.
+7. These steps are repeated a predefined number of times (`TIMES` in `config.py`).

+The script logs all its actions and reports when each wallet's transfers are done and when all tasks are finished.

+## Modules usage

+To use separate modules, execute the `main.py` script using `--mode` flag with one of possible options:

-### Modules
+### One way bridge

-**Optional:**

 Execute only separated one-time bridging runs if you want just to transfer assets.
 Consider token availability on both departure and destination chains.
-Execute the `chain_to_chain.py` script using `--mode` flag with one of possible options:
+Execute the `main.py` script using `--mode one-way` flag with one of possible options:
 - `pf` to bridge from Polygon to Fantom
 - `pa` to bridge from Polygon to Avalanche
 - `pb` to bridge from Polygon to BSC